An Account of the Search for the Source of the Imagination

 “This is how the unexpected happens!
 Vigilance!
 Vigilance!”
 I thought as we watched the ordinary heron fly across the swamp and disappear.

-“Ya know Charley,” Dotty said, “either my imagination is failin´ me or there´s sumthin´ wrong with these blobs.”
+“Ya know Charley,” Dotty said, “either my imagination is failing me, or there´s something strange about these globs.
+As hard as I try, I can’t make anything out of them.”

-“I don´t think it´s your imagination,” he told her, “These blobs are the remains of ideas that were so poorly formed in the first place and so cock-eyed, we can´t make anything outta them.
+“Maybe it’s not your imagination,” he told her, “I’m not getting much either.
+Perhaps these blobs are the remains of ideas that were so ill-formed in the first place, so cockamamie, nobody can make anything out of them!

-“That makes sense,” I said, “I think most people have got about a million of those floatin´ around their brain.
+“That makes sense,” I said, “I think most people have got about a million of those floating around their brains.
 I´ve always wondered where they ended up.”

 “Why would good ideas end up here?”
 I asked.

-“Lotta reasons,” she said, “Maybe our dude was asleep at the wheel when they come along and they never got a chance to spark up the old noggin.
-Or maybe he was just too busy to notice ´ em.
-Maybe they got misunderstood and rejected ´cause they were too far out.
-Humans are terribly wasteful.”
+“Lots of reasons,” she said, “Maybe our dude was asleep at the wheel when they come along and they never got a chance to take hold in the old noggin.
+Or maybe he was just too busy at the time they came along to pay much notice of them.
+Maybe they just got misunderstood and rejected because they were so far out they didn’t seem feasible.
+Humans are terribly wasteful.
+They have a lot of good ideas that just get forgotten”

-“It´s sorta like a graveyard, isn´t it?”
-I asked, “A graveyard for ideas.
+“It´s sort of like a graveyard, isn´t it?”
+I asked, “A graveyard for unwanted ideas.
 No wonder so few people ever come here.”

-“Yep,” Dotty answered, “I´ll be a little happy to get outta here myself.
-The stench alone is enough to deter most people.
-But ya know, It´s kinda pretty too, in it´s own way.
+“Yep,” Dotty answered, “I´ll be more than a little happy to get out of here myself.
+The stench of rotting ideas alone is enough to deter most people from ever venturing in here.
+But you know, It is kinda pretty.
 I´m glad we came this way.
-I´ll bet imaginary anthropologists and archeologists would have a hey-day in here.
-They love to poke around in old garbage heaps lookin´ for clues to the past.”
+I´ll bet more than a few imaginary anthropologists and archaeologists would have a hey-day in here.
+They love to poke around in old garbage heaps looking for clues to the forgotten and lost past.”

 It was mid afternoon when the reeds and swamp weed thinned out and we found ourselves in open water.
 We discovered we were in an oxbow of the river where a lotta stuff that drifted down it naturally got stuck in the still waters of the swamp.